dsgrid/dsgrid/dev/spark_overview.md

 This is the recommended procedure because you can customize any setting.

 Suppose that you want to run a query with a CLI command and use custom settings.
-This example assumes that you are on the HPC compute node that is the Spark master.
+This example assumes that you are logged into the compute node that is the Spark master.

 **Note**: `spark-submit` needs to be able to detect that the script is Python, and so you must substitute `dsgrid-cli.py` for the usual `dsgrid`.
-You also need to specify its full path.
+You also need to specify its full path (accomplished below with the `which` utility).

 ```
 $ spark-submit --master spark://$(hostname):7077 \